-Nature of Transaction TDS rates i.
-Interest income from deposit under 'Micro Finance Program', 'Rural Development Bank', 'Postal Saving Bank & Co- operative (u/s-11(2)) in rural areas is exempted from tax Up to NRs 25,000 ii.
+Nature of Transaction TDS Rates i.
+Interest income from the deposit under 'Micro Finance Program', 'Rural Development Bank', 'Postal Saving Bank & Cooperative (u/s-11(2)) in rural areas is exempted from tax Up to NRs 25,000 ii.
 Windfall gains 25% iii.
-Payment of rent except house rent to natural person and except provided in serial number (iv) & (v) below, made by resident person 10% iv.
-Payment for vehicle hire to VAT registered person 1.5% ., Payment for freight or rental payment against lease of carriage vehicle relating carriage of goods V. i.
-Against non VAT invoice 2.5% ii.
-Against VAT Invoice 1.5% vi.
-Profit and gain from transaction of commodity future market 10% vii.
-On returns to be distributed by Mutual Fund: - Natural person - Other than Natural Person 5% 15%
+Payment of rent except for house rent to a natural person and except provided in the serial number (iv) & (v) below, made by 10% iv.
+Payment for vehicle hire to VAT registered person 1.5% V. Payment for freight or rental payment against the lease of carriage vehicle relating to the carriage of goods.
+2.5% vi.
+Profit and gain from the transaction of commodity future market 10% vii.
+On returns to be distributed by Mutual Fund: - Natural person - Other than Natural Person 5% 15% viii.

-Nature of Transaction TDS rates viii.
 On Dividend paid by the resident company and partnership firm - To Resident person - To Non-resident Person 5% for both ix.
-On payment of gain from investment insurance 5% x.
-On payment of gain from unapproved retirement fund 5% xi.
-On payment of interest or similar type having source in Nepal by Resident Bank, Cooperatives, financial institutions or debenture issuing entity, or listed company In case of payment made to natural person [not involved in any business activity] In case of payment made to entities 5% 15% xii.
-On payment of premium to non- resident insurance company On payment of commission relating to reinsurance premium to non- resident insurance company 1.5% xiii.
-Payment against-contract or agreement to Non-Resident person.
-5% xiv.
+On payment of gain from investment insurance 5% X. On payment of gain from an unapproved retirement fund 5% xi.
+On payment of interest or similar type having source in Nepal by Resident Bank, Cooperatives, financial institutions or debenture issuing entity, or listed company In case of payment made to natural person [not involved in any business activity] 5% - In case of payment made to entities 15% xii.
+On payment of premium to the non-resident insurance company On payment of commission relating to reinsurance premium to the non-resident insurance company 1.5%

+Nature of Transaction TDS Rates xiii.
+Payment against-contract or agreement to the non- 5% xiv.
 On payment exceeding NRs 5 million made towards the works done through the consumer committee 1.5% XV.
 Contract payments exceeding NRs 50,000 1.5% xvi.
-Payment of consultancy fee/ for procurement of services: - by resident person against VAT invoice - by resident person against Non-VAT invoice 1.5% 15% xvii.
-On payment for use of Satellite, Bandwidth, Optical fiber, telecommunication equipment or electricity transmission by resident person irrespective of its location 10% xviii.
-On payment of interest on loan taken from foreign banks in foreign currency for the investment as specified by Nepal Rastra Bank by resident banks and financial institutions.
-On payment of interest on loan taken from foreign banks for the investment as specified by Nepal Rastra Bank by banks and financial institutions.
-10%
+Payment of consultancy fee/ for procurement of services: - by a resident person against VAT invoice - by a resident person against Non-VAT invoice 1.5% 15% xvii.
+On payment for use of Satellite, Bandwidth, Optical fiber, telecommunication equipment or electricity transmission by a resident person irrespective of its location 10% xviii.
+On payment of commission 15% xix.
+On payment of interest by resident BFIs on loans availed in foreign currency from foreign banks or other financial institutions to invest in the areas as specified by NRB.
+10% XX.
+Payment of registration fee, educational fee, or exam fee to foreign colleges and universities.
+5% xxi.
+On payment of interest on deposit to a life insurance company by resident banks and financial institutions.
+5% xxii.
+On payment for the purchase of weapons, bullets and communication equipment for self-use by the Nepal Army, Nepal Police and Armed Police Force.
+No TDS Proviso clause to section 89(3) xxiii.
+On payment of interest on loans availed in foreign currency from foreign banks or other foreign financial institutions by the reservoir or semi reservoir-based hydropower projects producing above 200 MW of energy and managing financial closure by mid-April 2026 (Chaitra end 2082).
+No TDS xxiv.
+On payment of royalty to resident person for literary article or composition.
+Section 88 (1) (13) 1.5% [New provision]